 Sonja Livingston latest book, Ladies Night at the Dreamland, has been called “a literary search and rescue” that combines imagination and research to conjure the lives of extraordinary and often overlooked historical women.
 She’s the author of the award-winning memoirs Queen of the Fall and Ghostbread (winner of the AWP Prize for Creative Nonfiction) and recent essays in Creative Nonfiction, Brevity, Fourth Genre, Essay Daily, and The Rumpus.
 Her work is widely anthologized in texts on writing and craft, including in Waveform: Twenty-First Century Essays by Women, Brief Encounters, Short Takes, Poverty & Privilege:A Reader, and others.
 Sonja’s nonfiction writing has received fellowships from the New York State Foundation for the Arts, the Vermont Studio Center, and the Deming Fund, as well as awards from Arts & Letters, the Iowa Review, and AWP.
 Sonja earned an MFA from the University of New Orleans and an M.S.
 Ed. from SUNY Brockport.
 Before coming to VCU, she taught at the MFA Program in University of Memphis.
 She’s also taught for Writing Workshops Abroad in Edinburgh, San Miguel de Allende, and, most recently, in Cork.
 For more information, visit

-Clint McCown is the author of the novels Haints, The Weatherman, War Memorials, and The Member-Guest, as well as the collections of poetry Dead Languages, Wind Over Water, and Sidetracks.
-Several of his plays have been produced, and he has worked as a screenwriter for Warner Bros. and as a creative consultant for HBO television.
-As a broadcast journalist he received an Associated Press Award for Documentary Excellence for his investigations of organized crime.
+Clint McCown is the author of the novels Haints, The Weatherman, War Memorials, and The Member-Guest, as well as the collections of poetry Total Balance Farm, Dead Languages, Wind Over Water, and Sidetracks.
+Several of his plays have been produced, and he has worked as a screenwriter for Warner Bros. and as a Creative Consultant for HBO Television.
+As a broadcast journalist he received an Associated Press Award for Documentary Excellence for his investigations of organized crime and political corruption.
 He has also toured as a principal actor with the National Shakespeare Company.
-He is the only writer to have twice won the American Fiction Prize; he has also received the Society of Midland Authors Award, the S. Mariella Gable Prize, the Germaine Breé Book Award, the Midwest Book Award, a Distinction in Literature citation from the Wisconsin Library Association, and a Discover Great Writers designation from Barnes & Noble.
+He is the only writer to have twice won the American Fiction Prize; he has also received the S. Mariella Gable Prize, the Midwest Book Award, the Society of Midland Authors Award, the Germaine Breé Book Award, a Distinction in Literature citation from the Wisconsin Library Association, an NEA grant, an Academy of American Poets Prize, and a Discover Great Writers designation from Barnes & Noble.
 His stories, essays, and poems have appeared widely.
-He has been a contributing editor to a dozen national literary magazines and was the founding editor of the Beloit Fiction Journal, which he published for twenty years.
+He has been a contributing editor to a dozen national literary magazines and was the founding editor of the Beloit Fiction Journal.

 Hanna Pylväinen is the author of We Sinners, a novel, which received the Whiting Writers’ Award and the Balcones Fiction Prize.
 Her work has appeared in Harper’s, the New York Times, the New York Times Magazine, the Chicago Tribune, and the Wall Street Journal.
 She graduated summa cum laude from Mount Holyoke College, and received her MFA from the University of Michigan.
 She is the recipient of residencies at The MacDowell Colony and Yaddo, and fellowships at the Fine Arts Work Center in Provincetown, the University of Michigan, Lower Manhattan Cultural Council, and Princeton University.
 She is working on her second novel, Drum Time.